mattermost/docs/source/configure/experimental-configuration-settings.rst

 This setting isn't available in the System Console and can only be set in ``config.json``.

 This setting applies to the new sidebar only.
-You must disable the `Enable Legacy Sidebar <https://docs.mattermost.com/configure/configuration-settings.html#enable-legacy-sidebar>`__ configuration setting to see and enable this functionality in the System Console.
+You must disable the :ref:`Enable Legacy Sidebar <configure/configuration-settings:enable legacy sidebar>` configuration setting to see and enable this functionality in the System Console.

 **Default Off**: Disables the unread channels sidebar section for all users by default.
 Users can enable it in **Settings > Sidebar > Group unread channels separately**.